Quickly Format an External Hard Drive for Mac and Windows PC

 Tweet Your New Findings

 How to Quickly Format External Hard Drive for Mac and PC Without Losing DataYour external hard drive might have saved lots of files.
 If you want to share such an external hard drive between Mac and PC, please convert NTFS and HFS+ to FAT32 or exFAT.
-To do this kind of conversion, we just need a Windows computer, a Mac machine, and a free partitioning software.
+To do this kind of conversion, we just need a Windows computer, a Mac machine, and a professional partitioning program.
 For specific steps, please keep reading.

 How to Convert NTFS to FAT32 or exFAT Without Data Loss